AslanSN/AslanSN/README.md

     I'm an enthusiast of all kinds of arts.
 Writer and poet, illustrator and music lover.
 </p>
 <p align="justify">
-   Writing my first book 🖋 of phylosophy 📖 and wellness 🧘‍♂, and starting my new blog about all kinds of stuff, focusing on spirituality and psychology.
+   Writing my first book 🖋 of phylosophy 📖 and wellness 🧘‍♂, and doing a podcast about it focusing on spirituality and psychology.
 </p>

 _Nice to meet you, AslanSN_